JabRef/jabref/docs/adr/0013-add-native-support-biblatex-software.md

 ### Adding the new entry types to the existing biblatex types

-* Good, since ther is no need for a new category in the add entry pane
+* Good, because there is no need for a new category in the add entry pane

 ### Add a divider with label Biblatex-Software with relevant types